-The cumulative grade point average is derived by dividing the total number of graded hours for which a student has officially registered into the total number of quality points earned and truncating the resulting number after the second decimal place.
+The cumulative grade point average is derived by dividing the total number of graded hours for which a student has officially registered into the total number of quality points earned.
+The average is never rounded although truncated to the tenths or hundredths.
 The semester grade point average is calculated in the same way.